-Yes, Discover does a hard inquiry when you apply for a loan.
+Yes, Discover does a hard credit check before finalizing your loan, which can negatively impact your credit score.
 This credit report inquiry will likely drop your credit score by about 5 to 10 points, but you'll be able to get back on track with a few months of on-time payments.

 Discover's hard inquiry will stay on your credit report for two years, but it won't affect your credit after one year, and the impact may subside before then.
 To see how your individual credit score may be affected by a hard inquiry, you can use the credit score simulator on WalletHub.

 It's worth noting that some people may be uncertain about whether Discover does a hard inquiry because there's only a soft inquiry during the pre-qualification process.
 Soft inquiries do not impact your credit score.
 But that's just the first step, and a hard inquiry is required when you officially apply.

 If not having a hard inquiry is important to you, lenders that don't do a hard pull at all include Integra Credit, NetCredit and Opploans.

 Yes, a Discover personal loan does affect your credit score, both when you apply and during the entire time that you are paying the loan off.
 Initially, a Discover personal loan will affect your credit score in a negative way, but the long-term impact can be very positive, assuming you repay the loan on schedule.… read full answer

 How a Discover Personal Loan Affects Your Credit Score